WsCandy/Facebook-Feed/README.md

-Facebook Feed v.1.1.0
+Facebook Feed v.1.1.1
 ===

-1.1.0 Update
+1.1.1 Update
 ---

-Bower support!
-Bower support has now been added, simply run:

-	bower install propcom-fbFeed

-to install or if you're using ppm

-	ppm install propcom-fbFeed

-Enjoy!
+Updated so there is a fallback if the json feed cannot be found.

 #####Release History